olensmar/openapi-sidecar/README.md

  |
 ```

+The error message above was created by the openapi-sidecar and returned to the client - no request was forwarded to the
+petstore service.

+## Usage modes

+You can use the openapi-sidecar in two ways:

+* as a regular proxy with the client calling the proxy directly
+* by rewriting the ip-table of your pod to reroute traffic internally to the sidecar

 ### Regular Proxy

-To use the openapi-sidecar, add it to your pod/deployment as follows:
+To use the openapi-sidecar as a proxy, simply add it to your pod/deployment as follows:

 ```yaml
       containers: